-Step G-3: Set A panel (101) onto B panel (3) (Figure 26), centering the panel to ensure equal vertical joints and matching the panels front face to that of panel (3).
+STEP F-3: Set A panel (101) onto B panel (3) (Figure 30), centering the panel to ensure equal vertical joints and matching the panels front face to that of panel (3).
 Set the batter of the panel the same as the first course using wedges at the ear.
 Clamp the new A panel (101) to the initial course panels (2) and (4).
 Don't over tighten the clamps as they may remove the batter set in the panel (101).

-Step G-4: Remove the next pair of clamps; place bearing pads onto the half panel (5); and set A panel (102) onto it.
-Match the face of the panel just placed to that of the panel below, and set its batter.
+STEP F-4: Remove the next pair of clamps; place bearing pads onto the half panel (5); and set A panel (102) onto it.
+Match the face of the panel just placed to that of the panel below and set its batter.
 Clamp the panel (102) to adjacent panels (4) and (6).

 Continue to set A panels in the same sequence.
 As the work proceeds, check the wall's alignment frequently.
-Install joint materials as in step C-1.
+Install joint materials as in Step C.

-Step G-5: When the course of panels is complete and after vertical and horizontal filter cloth has been installed, place backfill in lifts according to the Plans, Specification, and Contract Documents up to 2" above the tie strip level.
-Figure 27 illustrates the sequence for backfilling the second and subsequent courses.
+STEP F-5: When the course of panels is complete and after vertical and horizontal geotextile has been installed, place backfill in lifts according to the Plans, Specification, and Contract Documents up to

+2" above the tie strip level.
+Figure 31 illustrates the sequence for backfilling the second and subsequent courses.